moonglum/dotfiles/README.md

 * To Robby Russel for Oh-My-Zsh
 * To Carl and Yehuda for Janus, which I used when I started with Vim
-* Thanks to Drew Neil for his screencasts and his book
+* To Drew Neil for his screencasts and his book about Vim
+* To Brian P. Hogan for his book about tmux
 * Thanks to the following people for letting me steal from their dotfiles:
   * skwp
   * railsbros-dirk